THE RAMBLINGS OF AN

 to teach someone how to be a Chief.
 They evolve from a new recruit

-up to Chief over a period of several years - some faster than
+up to being a Chief over a period of several years - some faster than

 others.
 The Chief is very special in the Navy.
 The Chief has to be